 Float along the vast plains, following the whims of the wind, watching the mighty herds below.
-The launch site is in a fixed location, however the landing site is always an added adventure, for everyone, as it is determined solely on the wind direction and speed.
+The launch site is in a fixed location, however, the landing site is always an added adventure, for everyone, as it is determined solely by the wind direction and speed.

 Your pilot uses various altitudes and air layers to navigate the balloon across the rolling plains.
 Each flight is novel.
-Go from skimming the tall grass, to just missing the flat table tops of the acacias trees, to soaring high above the plains at 1000 feet in the land of eagles and vulture.
+Go from skimming the tall grass to just missing the flat tabletops of the acacias trees, to soaring high above the plains at 1000 feet in the land of eagles and vultures.

 1000 Hours: A fitting finale to the morning.
 After a leisurely breakfast, you’ll be escorted to the rendezvous point to meet your guide to continue on a game drive back to camp.

 Hot Air Balloon Safari Serengeti National Park Prices